Which 7 examples of poor delivery should I avoid?

 We all forget things from time to time, and if the audience doesn’t notice then there’s really little problem.
 However, forget your water and have a coughing fit, misremember your content mid-flow more than once, or get confused about the structure of your presentation, and your audience (and assessor) will likely be unimpressed with your performance.

-Good work on finishing our short course on delivery strategies for academic presentations.
-Consider next taking another short course on presentation skills, and don’t forget also to unlock and complete our beginner, intermediate and advanced level worksheets to check your progress and understanding.
+Good work on finishing our short chapter on delivery strategies for academic presentations.
+Consider next taking another short reader on presentation skills, and don’t forget also to unlock and complete our beginner, intermediate and advanced level worksheets to check your progress and understanding.